About The Lantern English Co.

 The Lantern English Co. offers online writing & literature classes as well as complete English instruction.

-Established in 2018, we have had the honor of working with home-schooled students around the globe for over a decade, and we look forward to many more years of doing the same.
+Established in 2008 (originally as So Verbose Online Writing), we have had the honor of working with home-schooled students around the globe for over a decade, and we look forward to many more years of doing the same.

 Our goal at The Lantern English Co. is to teach students how to make words work for them.
 We believe there is power in the written word, whether we are reading the words of someone else or writing down our own words.

 Whatever a student's future path, our aim is to prepare each student to skillfully and confidently utilize the power of words in order to inspire and engage the world around them, rather than merely add to a culture of noise.